KronosTheLate/EasyFFTs.jl/README.md

 (freq = [4.9504950495049505, 9.900990099009901], resp = ComplexF64[0.3097558587965989 - 1.9756025627302725im, 0.881335139504854 - 2.741456352889268im])
 ```

-Finally, you can get the symmetric spectrum using `easymirror`:
+Finally, you can get the symmetric spectrum for real signals using `easymirror`:
 ```julia
 julia> easymirror(ef)
 EasyFFT with 101 samples.